c2mon/c2mon/docs/src/user-guide/daq-api/DAQ_module_testing_guide.md

 ## Example test template

 The code sample below presents an example skeleton test class of `DemoMessageHandler`.
-Please not the class needs to be annotated with the `@UseHandler` annotation, pointing to the class of the handler you want to test.
+Please note the class needs to be annotated with the `@UseHandler` annotation, pointing to the class of the handler you want to test.
 The presented template can be used as a start point for building more advanced tests, testing various DAQ use-cases.

 **Example for test class:**